dehodson/Seinfeld-RPG/README.md

 Made just for fun.

-Background images made by [beesandbombs](https://beesandbombs.tumblr.com/).
+Battle backgrounds were made by [beesandbombs](https://beesandbombs.tumblr.com/).
+Used with permission.